Sah-Pranav/End-to-End-Agentic-AI/README.md

 **Live Demo:** 🏠 [https://aitravelplannar.azurewebsites.net](https://aitravelplannar.azurewebsites.net)

 > **Note:** The application is hosted on Azure's Student Plan.
-Deployment link may not be active if the Azure service has been deprovisioned.
+The deployment link may not be active if the Azure service has been deprovisioned.
 You can follow the project locally.

 ---
 ## Tech Stack